Battlefront:WWII

 A time-on-target attack is a special type of attack that is available to only U.S. forces in Battlefront, although you might allow the British to use it in a pre-plotted fire plan.
 It essentially combines many batteries of artillery into an attack on a single template.
 The strongest artillery in the attack is used as a base and then the modifier is calculated based on the number of templates firing (as specified in the errata, you get a +1 modifier for every 3 templates firing rounded up).
 The smallest artillery element that can be added to a TOT attack is a battery.

-U.S. Time on target 1 By itself, a US FS-01's time on target attack is not very impressive.
+By itself, a US FS-01's time on target attack is not very impressive.
 In fact, it is the same as a thickened concentration but only covers a single template.
-The modifier is a +2 (6 templates divided by 3 rounded up).
+The modifier is a +2 (6 templates divided by 3 rounded up) added to the base attack strength of the 105mm artillery (-1 vs V, 0 vs T,G,sV).

-U.S. Time on Target 2 However, watch what happens when the general support arrives.
-Not only do you use the 155mm attack factors, but there are now 8 templates firing so the modifier is +3 (8/3 rounded up).
-This will definitely get the attention of almost all targets.
+However, watch what happens when the general support arrives.
+Not only do you use the 155mm attack factors, but there are now 8 templates firing so the modifier is +3 (8/3 rounded up) added to the base attack strength of the 155mm artillery (+1 vs V, +2 vs T,G,sV).
+This will definitely get the attention of almost all targets and will be devastating against soft Targets.

-U.S. Time on Target 3 Time-on-target really gets interesting if there is more off-board artillery available.
+Time-on-target really gets interesting if there is more off-board artillery available.
 Here is an attack launched by a combined US FS-01 where the general support arrives (8 templates) and FS-03a (9 templates).
-The net modifier is a +6 (17/3 rounded up).
+The net modifier is a +6 (17/3 rounded up) added to the 155mm factors.
 This is a dangerous attack for even the heaviest armored vehicles.

 Command and Control